Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 We are so engrossed in the activity at hand that we can’t think about our feelings.

 Being conscious is different from being aware of your consciousness.
-To be socially intelligent, you have to develop the habit of tracking your own feelings.
+To be socially intelligent, you have to develop the habit of tracking your feelings.

 Some could take instinctive behaviour to another level by hitting someone or damaging something.
-This is being absolutely controlled by instincts.
+This is being controlled by instincts.

 So, it’s safe to say that when you control your feelings, you control your reaction and behaviour to issues.